Scott Sorensen: 2020

 He played 14 games for Cronulla in the 2020 NRL season as the club finished 8th and qualified for the finals.
 He played in Cronulla's elimination final loss against Canberra.

 2021

 On 11 January, he signed a one-year deal with Penrith.
 He made his first appearance for the club in a round 9 match against his former team Cronulla-Sutherland off the interchange bench.

 On July 28, Sorensen agreed to a two-year extension with Penrith, keeping him at the club until the end of 2023.

 Sorensen played a total of 19 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.

 2022

-Sorensen played 24 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Paramatta where Sorensen scored a try.
+Sorensen played 24 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Parramatta where Sorensen scored a try.

 As a result of Sorensen's good performances he was rewarded with the selection in the New Zealand 2021 Rugby League World Cup squad.

+2023

+In round 9, Sorensen played his 50th NRL game for the Penrith Panthers in a 12-8 shock loss to the Wests Tigers.
+In round 11 of the 2023 NRL season, Sorensen scored two tries for Penrith during their 48-4 victory over the Sydney Roosters.

+Sorensen played 23 games for Penrith in the 2023 NRL season including the club's 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.
+In the final minute of the match, Sorensen sealed the result by retrieving an offload by Broncos fullback Reece Walsh after a threatening run.

+2024

+Sorensen played 16 matches for Penrith in the 2024 NRL season.
+On 6 October, he won the 2024 NRL Grand Final with the Penrith outfit, the fourth consecutive premiership victory for the side.

+2025

+Sorensen played 18 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
+He played in Penrith's narrow preliminary final loss against Brisbane.

+Statistics

+Personal life

+Sorensen's sister Marissa is married to his former Cronulla teammate Chad Townsend.